linuxboot/book/u-root/README.md

 the eventual target.
 This system was very handy, as they were able to embed a full WIFI stack in flash with Linux, and could boot test OLPC images over WIFI.
-The continuing growth of the Linux kernel, coupled with the small FLASH size on OLPC, eventually led OLPC to move to Open Firmware.
+The continuing growth of the Linux kernel, coupled with the small flash size on OLPC, eventually led OLPC to move to Open Firmware.

 AlphaPower shipped their Alpha nodes with a so-called Direct Boot Linux, or DBLX.
 This work was